nlgauvreau/LLCU612/README.md

 # LLCU612
-Repository fo rLLCU612 work and mini assignments
+This is Nicole Gauvreau's github repository for LLCU612 work and mini assignments